 - Students may make an appointment:

-- Students may have a maximum of two (2) 30-minute tutorial sessions per subject, per week.
-DSS and EOPS students may have a maximum of two (2) one-hour sessions (if available) per subject, per week.
+- Students may schedule in advance two 30-minute tutorial sessions per subject, per week.
+DSS and EOPS students may receive two 1-hour sessions (if available) per subject, per week.

-- No student may request more than one (1) appointment per subject for the same day.
+- No student may schedule in advance more than one appointment per subject for the same day.

-- Students more than 10 minutes late may lose their appointment.
+- Students more than 5 minutes late will lose their appointments.

-- Once a student has accumulated three (3) no shows and/or late cancels, the student may only use the Tutoring Center on a walk-in basis only, for the semester.
+- Once a student has accumulated three missed or late cancels, the student is only allowed to do walk-in appointments for the remainder of the semester.